btmbtm/btmbtm.github.io/gre/extrarcguide.md

 ### Mastery of GRE Vocab Gives You More Time for Reading Comp Passages

-While practicing for RC, you must also brute force the top ~500-1000 core GRE vocab words so you can dominate text completion and sentence equivalence questions.
+While practicing for GRE, you must also brute force the top ~500-1000 core GRE vocab words in order to dominate text completion and sentence equivalence questions.
 By answering TC and SE questions quickly(30-60 seconds per question), you give yourself precious extra time to conquer harder reading passages that usually take up a solid chunk of a verbal section's time.

 The following are solid vocab tools/lists that will help you conquer the requisite vocab: